 |The Sun is on anabolics burning Pea Soup|

-Occasionally the fog falls still, but I find it hard to write about this, something that being “anonymous” was supposed to enable.
-Strangely deep still within I think I must still feel some sense of shame or similar as I still avoid it, and I don’t really want to feel that particularly as it's contrary to what I teach my lads and counter to all the advocacy I do for others.
-Writing about the boys lifts me out of the miasma quickly, however it also brings the realisation that this condition prevents much that I yearn.
+Occasionally the fog falls still but I find it hard to write about this.
+Something that being “anonymous” was supposed to enable.
+Strangely deep still within I think I must still feel some sense of shame or similar as I still avoid it.
+I don’t really want to feel that particularly as it's contrary to what I teach my lads and counter to all the advocacy I do for others.
+Writing about the boys lifts me out of the miasma quickly however it also brings the realisation that this condition prevents much that I want.

 A few nights ago I wrote a short blog during an onset cranial slump.
 I actually posted it for 30 minutes or so but decided to delete it.
 I have been trying to understand why ever since.
-No one that reads this blog knows me personally with a single exception, and they know a great deal about how this current episode was created and are of the most generous of human spirits I have been fortunate enough to meet, so why the reticence?
+No one that reads this blog knows me personally with a single exception (and they know a great deal about how this current episode came about and are of the most generous of human spirits I have been fortunate enough to meet), so why the reticence?

-It was written in a stream of consciousness way and wasn't mentally edited like my writing usually is, but reading it back, I noticed the preoccupation I seem to have with being a failed father.
-And there is the nub of it.This condition means I am not able always to have the boys; the not being able to have the boys exacerbates the condition!
+It was written in a stream of consciousness way and wasn't mentally edited like my writing is usually.
+But reading it back I noticed the preoccupation I seem to have with being a failed father.
+And there is the nub of it.This condition means I am not able always to have the boys.
+The not being able to have the boys exacerbates the condition.
 There is a repetitive realisation that I cannot be the Dad I so want to be.

 The cure?
-Well the fog fell Monday night and was lifted instantly the next morning by the phone call I blogged of on Tuesday!
-My eldest phoned me and asked me to be his Dad for a few minutes, in its own way it is pure magic, one telephone call burned away the pea-souper like the Sun on anabolics.
+Well the fog fell Monday night and was lifted instantly the next morning by the phone call I blogged of on Tuesday.
+My eldest phoned me and asked me to be his Dad for a few minutes.
+In its own way it is pure magic one telephone call burned away the pea-souper like the Sun was on anabolics.

-I wrote before of how I encourage the boys to see teachers in all people of all ages and to accept that each new friendship will bring opportunity to understand and learn.
+I wrote before of how I encourage the boys to see teachers in all people of all ages.
+To accept that each new friendship will bring opportunity to understand and learn.
 So in order to practise what I preach I decided I should point out what I have learnt from my children.

 |DAD!
 I KNOW WHAT WE CAN DO! |